xStarbound/xStarbound/doc/lua/world.md

 Returns the total count (sum of all stack counts) of the specified item that is currently available to consume in the specified container, `0` if no matching items are found, or `nil` if the entity is not a container.
 Both the item name and parameters must match in order for a given item stack to be counted.

+If the specified descriptor's count is not 0 or 1, the returned total stack count is divided by the count size specified in the descriptor and then rounded down.
+This allows querying how many "full stacks of X" of a given item are present in the container.

+> **Note:** Specifying a count of 0 causes an immediate crash on retail Starbound due to the lack of a division-by-zero check.

 ---

 #### `JsonArray` world.containerTakeAll(`EntityId` entityId)